AhmedEgela/Alzheimer-s-Early-Stage-Computer-Aided-Diagnosis-CAD-using-ML-and-DL-Algorithms/README.md

  Install the required dependencies in requirements.txt.

 ## Usage
-Python use scikit-learn and TensorFlow in Colab.
+Python Package: use PyRadiomics, scikit-learn, and TensorFlow in Colab.
 You can find further information and instructions in the code and the documentation provided in the repo.